danielchg/encryption-at-rest-blog/README.md

 Worried about the security of your application data at the edge?
 Encryption at rest is your solution.

 Edge environments are usually located at sites with untrusted networks and lesser physical security than traditional data centers.
 This puts the security of the application's data running on them at risk.
 Data destruction, corruption or even the leak of confidential information to malicious actors is possible.
-To reduce that risk it is recommended to encrypt every disk storing sensitive data , like one where the application's persistent data is stored.
+To reduce that risk it is recommended to encrypt every disk storing sensitive data, like the one where the application's persistent data is stored.

 This article describes how to create an encrypted disk volume during a Single Node OpenShift deployment (a SNO has just one node, where the roles of control plane and worker reside in the same machine) and use LVM (Linux Volume Manager) Storage operator to create a volume group and provision PVCs (Persistent Volume Claims) for your application’s data.